MikaelAbehsera/FoodSpace/README.md

     * features all recipes created by the specified user
   * Faves
     * features all recipes favourited by the specified user
-  * MealsMade
-    * features all recipes made by the specified user (an accomplishment)

 * Create recipe
   * Form for submitting a new recipe